afraefatuaki/Moviemagic-backend/README.md

 For this project I used the https://www.themoviedb.org/ API and Node.js.
 The design, color palette and the logo I chose myself.

-In case you´re interestes in seeing the resutls, here is the link: https://secure-refuge-40646.herokuapp.com/
+In case you´re interested in checking the resutls up, here is the link: https://secure-refuge-40646.herokuapp.com/ :)